eesilas/remora-top-down-design/README.md

 ✅ **SPI Communication**
 - Orin Nano (Master) sends motor commands
 - Arduino (Slave) sends sensor data
+- add multi-threading lock during communicating between master and slave to avoid concurrent actions

 ✅ **Safe Wall Approach**
-- Ultrasonic sensors prevent collisions
+- Ultrasonic sensors act as positioning to sub carrier itself to prevent collisions
+- On/Off switch at the side of sub carrier to detect touch of wall on both left and right

 ✅ **Boot Automation**
 - Runs automatically on startup